FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

-If you're throwing a big 'bash' for your pup, dog party safety might not be at the top of your 'To Do' list, but it IS important.
-Get the tips you need to keep everyone happy and safe right here.
+When you're planning a dog party, safety might not be at the top of your 'To Do' list, but it IS important

 When you get a lot of puppies/dogs/people together there's always the potential for accidents and squabbles and you don't want your pup's party to be spoiled by someone getting hurt, over-excited, or sick!

-But if you follow the tips below you'll have taken an important step towards making sure everyone (fur-children and humans) has a great time at your dog's party and stays safe.
+But if you follow the tips below you'll have taken an important step towards making sure everyone (two-legged and four-legged) has a great time at your dog's party and stays safe.

 Luckily, most of the potential safety issues that might come up can be avoided with just a little bit of planning and preparation.